 Marsala comes in four different quality categories.
 The categories depend on how long the wine has matured.

-'Fine' is the cheapest of the grades.
+'Fine' is the cheapest grade.
 It has matured for at least a year and is ideal for cooking.
 'Superiore' is a step up.
 It has aged for at least two years.

 Then come 'Superiore Riserva' (4 years), 'Vergine/Soleras' (5 years), and 'Vergine/Soleras Riserva' (10 years).
 The 'Vergine/Soleras Stravecchio' is also aged for at least ten years.